Worcestershire may be a real gem to go to – and it’s just an hour’s drive from Birmingham.

-Cost: Prices for guided factory tours are £20 for adults and £10 for children
+Cost: Prices for guided factory tours are £20 for adults and £10 for youngsters

-For car enthusiasts, a tour of the Morgan Motor Factory is a must.
+For car enthusiasts, a tour of the Morgan Motor Factory may be a must.

-The company’s famous sports cars have been manufactured in Malvern for 100 years.
+The company’s famous sports cars are manufactured in Malvern for 100 years.

-Visitors can enjoy a guided visit of the factory (weekdays on the reservation and there’s up to 10 hours on some days), visit the small on-site museum an even hire a Morgan sports car for the weekend.
+Visitors can enjoy a guided visit of the factory (weekdays on the reservation and there’s up to 10 hours on some days), visit the tiny on-site museum a good hire a Morgan sports car for the weekend.

 Where: The Boathouse Waterside, Upton upon Severn, Worcester WR8 0HG

-Cost: Prices vary depending on type of cruises booked, but as an example the Upton Fish and Chip Cruises are priced at £16.50 per person.
+Cost: Prices vary counting on sort of cruises booked, but as an example the Upton Fish and Chip Cruises are priced at £16.50 per person.

-As the River Severn runs through Worcestershire and flanks the historic city of Worcester, you can enjoy it on a heritage riverboat tour.
+As the Severn runs through Worcestershire and flanks the historic city of Worcester, you’ll enjoy it on a heritage riverboat tour.

-Severn Leisure Cruises is just one of the companies offering such trips and there’s a choice of public and private charter options.
-Cruises offered to include afternoon tea cruises, evening and Sunday lunch cruises, and even fish and chip cruises too.
+Severn Leisure Cruises is simply one among the businesses offering such trips and there’s a choice of public and personal charter options.
+Cruises offered to incorporate tea cruises, evening and Sunday lunch cruises, and even fish and chip cruises too.